enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 This kills the process running with process ID 1001.

 ## The nohup command
 When exiting the shell of a Linux System, all running processes are usually terminated or hang up.
 So what do you do If you still want to keep the processes running even exiting the shell/terminal?
-This is where the nohup command comes in.
+This is where the ``nohup`` command comes in.
-Nohup, short for no hang up is a command in Linux systems that keep processes running even after exiting the shell or terminal.
+Nohup, short for *no hang up* is a command in Linux systems that keep processes running even after quitting the shell or terminal.
-Nohup prevents the processes or jobs from receiving the SIGHUP (Signal Hang UP) signal.
+Nohup prevents the processes or jobs from receiving the **SIGHUP** (Signal Hang UP) signal.
 This is a signal that is sent to a process upon closing or exiting the terminal.
-In this guide, we take a look at the nohup command and demonstrate how it can be used.
+In this guide, we take a look at the ``nohup`` command and demonstrate how it can be used.

-Nohup Command Syntax
+**Nohup command syntax**

 Nohup command syntax is as follows:
 ```bash
 nohup command arguments
 ```
 or
 ```bash
 nohup options
 ```